mkierzenka/SWDevProj/README.md

 * Move most of logic (like loop) from Column.add_all into Distributed Array.
 Remove block imports from Column

-* Changing Sorer/reading in file to go bottom up instead of top down (create the blocks then add those to arrays)

 * Condense block subclasses into one class -> Block (union type and blocktype)

 * Delete code for printing throughout

-* Add KVstore to DF constructor with schema and key, remove one that takes in dataframe

-* Create application for sorer

-* Delete doublearray and stringarray, update message classes that use them
+* Delete stringarray, update message classes that use it

 * Delete unused message types